Nineta Barbulescu: Romanian Ambassador to Australia, New Zealand, Fiji, Kiribati, Independent State of Samoa, Vanuatu, Solomon Islands, Tuvalu and Nauru (2013–2020)

-In January 2020, Ambassador Nineta Bărbulescu presented her letter of credence to Mrs. Teniku Talesa General Governor of Tuvalu and in March 2020 Ambassador Nineta Bărbulescu presented her letter of credence to Mr. Lionel Aingimea President of the Republic of Nauru.
+In January 2020, Ambassador Nineta Bărbulescu presented her letter of credence to Teniku Talesi, General Governor of Tuvalu, and in March 2020 she presented her letter of credence to Lionel Aingimea, President of the Republic of Nauru.

 Romanian Ambassador to Malaysia and Brunei (2021–present)

-Bărbulescu was appointed Ambassador to Malaysia on January 22, 2021 by President Klaus Iohannis.
+Bărbulescu was appointed Ambassador to Malaysia on January 22, 2021, by President Klaus Iohannis.
 She was appointed as Ambassador to Brunei on March 2, 2021.
 Mrs. Bărbulescu presented her credentials to King of Malaysia Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah on November 10, 2021.

 She signed two judicial treaties between Romania and Malaysia on December 6, 2021, saying "These two new bilateral treaties are contributions to multilateralism and cooperation".
 Adding that "(the treaties) strengthen the future resilience of our respective countries by more effective cooperation in the suppression of crime, these treaties might also serve as an inspiration and motivation for our regional neighbors to broaden their legal avenues with countries from afar".

 Personal life

-Mrs. Bărbulescu is married to Mr. Dan Bărbulescu since 1992.
-She has 4 sons, Tudor, Victor, Cristian, David and one granddaughter, Cheeva Ioana.
-Bărbulescu speaks Romanian, English and French.
+Nineta Bărbulescu is married to Dan Bărbulescu since 1992.
+They have 4 sons, Tudor, Victor, Cristian, David and one granddaughter, Cheeva Ioana.
+Bărbulescu speaks Romanian, English, and French.

 Bărbulescu and her family have been residing in Malaysia since March 2021.